Getting to Know Travel Photography from the Inside Out

 First and foremost, travel light, you will likely walk a lot.
 If you are handy enough to safely travel with a drone, tell us how in the comments.
 Tripods, especially light ones, are a safe bet.
 They will allow you to use interesting techniques like long exposures and can improve a lot the quality of your pictures before editing.
 Adapting your daily itinerary based on the equipment you intend to use in each spot can save your bag a few pounds.

-Travel photography and backups are good friends, don’t brake that relationship.
+Travel photography and backups are good friends, don’t break that relationship.
 Sadly, being robbed is not unusual for a tourist in many countries and cameras are perfect targets.
 Safe backpacks are a good start, however you should not get out of your home without having your equipment insured.
 Moreover, I encourage you to create regular photo backups.
 Good wifi connection can be found easily nowadays, don’t miss the opportunity to upload your work at least daily.

 Lastly, creating a formal relationship with an airline that operates in the areas you are interested is a good idea.
 If you travel regularly, you will get some sweet deals that can help you go further.